 Calluses may have formed inside the mouth where the metal brackets once rested and rubbed against the skin.
-These calluses are not felt when wearing braces, but they become pretty noticeable once the braces are removed.
+These calluses are not felt when wearing braces in Vancouver, but they become pretty noticeable once the braces are removed.
 In time, these callouses will disappear.

 Eating Feels Different

 When wearing braces, patients sometimes have to change how they eat certain foods to accommodate their dental appliances.
 Once the braces are removed, it can feel strange learning to eat foods again.
 Certain foods that were once on the forbidden list because of their potential to damage braces are now fair game.